Sanjay Patel: Career

-Patel also started Ghee Happy.
-Ghee Happy is a brand that celebrates Indian mythology and culture through design and storytelling.
-Ghee Happy produces books, exhibits, and apparel.
-It is also an original Netflix animated series.
-The animated show reimagines Hindu deities as little kids discovering their powers in a deity daycare called Ghee Happy.
-As of 2021, the series has not yet premiered and status is unknown.
+Patel also created Ghee Happy, a brand that celebrates Indian mythology and culture through design and storytelling and produces books, exhibits, and apparel.
+The animated show reimagines Hindu deities as little kids discovering their powers in the titular deity daycare.
+The series was picked up by Netflix Animation in 2019.
+However, the series was dropped due to leadership changes at Netflix Animation.
+In 2023, Ghee Happy was later reworked as an online series for YouTube.